kwertyops/byte-of-python/src/string_methods.md

 `lower()->str` and `upper()->str`

 The call `your_string.lower()` returns a new string in which all letters are converted to lower case.
 The original string is not modified.
 Similarly, `your_string.upper()` returns a new string in which all letters are converted to upper case, leaving the original string unchanged.
-Note that non-letters are unaffected (digits, spaces, punctuation, special characters are *uncased*, they do not have two versions, and are unchanged by these methods).
+Note that non-letters are unaffected (digits, spaces, punctuation, and special characters are *uncased*, they do not have two versions, and are unchanged by these methods).

 ```python
 names = "R2D2 and C3PO"